csun-ece/ece524-lab1/README.md

 -------------
 -------------
 Change the following question to yes when you are done with this assignment.
+The instructor will use this question to determine if your assignment is ready for review.
 # Is assignment ready for review?
 Yes/No